michaelchimento/logistic_regrets/intro_to_logistic_reg.md

 the log odds is not linear.
 For now, we are simulating data, so we can ensure that linear relationship\!

-Back to our population of dumb birds, in which we know that there is **no** relationship between trial number and the probability of success.
+Back to our population of bad birds, in which we know that there is **no** relationship between trial number and the probability of success.

 ``` r